Swift-ImmutableData/ImmutableData-Book/Chapters/Chapter-01.md

 Our `Store` is a class with two generic type parameters: `State` and `Action`.
 The only constraints we make on `State` and `Action` are both types must be `Sendable`.
 Our State and Action will always be immutable value types, but we lack an easy ability to formalize this constraint in Swift 6.0.

-Our UI component graph will select arbitrary slices of state to display from our `Store`.
+Our UI component tree will select arbitrary slices of state to display from our `Store`.
 These operations will be synchronous and blocking.
 Isolating our `Store` to `MainActor` gives us an easy way to pass values to component `body` properties which are also isolated to `MainActor`.

 Our `Store` initializer takes two parameters: a State and a Reducer.
 Our sample application products will use this initializer to customize their `Store` for their own domain.
 A contacts application would have a different `initialState` value than a photo library application.
 A photo library application would have a different Reducer than a contacts application.
 This `Store` class is flexible and composable; we can use the same implementation across all our sample application products without subclassing.